Malachy Ó Caollaidhe

-Malachy Ó Caollaidhe, also known as Malachy Queally, Malachias Quælly, O'Queely or O'Quechly (died 1645) was an Irish Roman Catholic archbishop of Tuam; he was called by Irish writers Maelseachlainn Ua Cadhla, by John Colgan Queleus, and erroneously by Thomas Carte, O'Kelly.
+Malachy Ó Caollaidhe, also known as Malachy Queally, Malachias Quælly, O'Queely or O'Quechly (died 1645) was an Irish Roman Catholic Archbishop of Tuam.
+He was called by Irish writers Maelseachlainn Ua Cadhla, by John Colgan Queleus, and erroneously by Thomas Carte, O'Kelly.

 Life

-Born in County Clare, he was son of Donatus Quælly.
+Malachy Ó Caollaidhe was born in the barony of Corcomroe in County Clare.
 He belonged to a family which ruled Connemara till 1238, when they were conquered by the O'Flaherties.